coldfuze/architects-northwest/README.md

 # architects-northwest
-This is the source code repository for the Architects Northwest web site
+This is the source code repository for the Architects Northwest/Cornerstone Designs web site